 The calendar below shows all of the official engagements which the Mayor is currently scheduled to attend.
 It will also show when the Mayor is unavailable to attend events in which case the Deputy Mayor should be able to attend some daytime events.
 Please contact the office.

 PLEASE NOTE: the Google Map links in the Google diary below may not be 100% accurate.
-If you are interested in attending one of the public events listed in this calendar use the address provided and do not rely entirely on the Google Maps location.
+If you are interested in attending one of the public events listed in this calendar please use the actual address and postcode provided and do not rely entirely on the Google Maps location.

 If you would like to enquire about booking the Mayor for an event you should send in a request for an attendance at an event or engagement at least 14 days in advance.
 Where possible you should telephone to check the date is available before requesting the Mayor's attendance.
 You will need to confirm your request in writing or online.

 To do this you can contact the Mayor's Office in any of the following ways:

 - By post: please contact the Mayor's Assistant (see contact details to the right)

 - Online: You can request a Mayoral Engagement by completing the form below and emailing it back to us